 Prosecutor of the Women’s International War Crimes Tribunal on Japan’s Military Sexual Slavery, Organiser of the People’s Tribunal on Indonesia.

 Dr Carla Ferstman

 Senior Lecturer, School of Law, University of Essex, and member of the expert groups for the Convention against Torture Initiative.

 International Criminal Tribunal for the former Yugoslavia (ICTY), International Criminal Lawyer, Extraordinary Criminal Court for Cambodia (ECCC), and other international courts.

 Invented by Bertrand Russell and Jean-Paul Sartre to investigate war crimes committed in the Vietnam war (known as Russell Tribunal), people’s tribunals have become a popular tool, (or, as some authors have suggested, movements) for raising awareness and advocacy for victims of mass atrocities, who have been denied justice by the international accountability mechanisms.

 The Tribunal’s launch was officially announced on the anniversary of the Iran atrocities (15-17 November 2020).
-The hearings will be held from 10-14th November 2021, and from 4-6th February in London, with the Tribunal’s Judgment to be announced in early 2022.
+The hearings were held from 10-14th November 2021, and from 4-6th February in London, with the Tribunal’s Judgment to be announced in May 2022.

 The Statute for Aban Tribunal is available here.